The Assembly

 costs because they were hereditary.
 "John may well have felt that

-everyone in his realm was growing richer except himself," writes Profewssor Painter.
-At this time, also, the loss of
+everyone in his realm was growing richer except himself," writes Professor

-expenditure if it was to be recovered.
-The heavy financial demands wich Jon had thus to make were the more unwelcome in that
+The heavy financial demands which John had thus to make were the more

 reign of Richard I, when the King's crusading activities and the ransoming of